Caution Minds Gone Crazy

 It stops us from meeting our goals, the big ones and the small ones.

-When we stick to the math and leave the drama behind, we create the results we want.
+When we stick to the data and leave the drama behind, we create the results we want.

 We create our limitations when we begin to believe the lies and the drama in our minds.